China's HNA buys back bonds, bank flags repayment issue

-REUTERS - China’s HNA Group said it had repurchased some of its bonds and planned to buy back more as one of the country’s biggest banks stated the acquisitive conglomerate was experiencing repayment troubles.
+(Reuters) - China’s HNA Group [HNAIRC.UL] said it had repurchased some of its bonds and planned to buy back more as one of the country’s biggest banks stated the acquisitive conglomerate was experiencing repayment troubles.

-In a statement issued late on Friday, China Citic Bank Corp said that HNA Group was “experiencing temporary liquidity difficulties”, including difficulty repaying a commercial acceptance bill pledged by Hainan Airlines Holding Co, the conglomerate’s flagship carrier.
+In a statement issued late on Friday, China Citic Bank Corp (601998.SS) (0998.HK) said that HNA Group was “experiencing temporary liquidity difficulties”, including difficulty repaying a commercial acceptance bill pledged by Hainan Airlines Holding Co (600221.SS), the conglomerate’s flagship carrier.

 Citic Bank had “expressed concern” and was working with HNA Group “to resolve the issue,” it said in a statement.